-If you’re looking for a fruity dessert then the slow cooker peach cobbler is exactly that.
-It’s incredibly easy and you can use either fresh or canned fruit.
+If you’re looking for a fruity dessert, then the slow cooker peach cobbler is precisely that.
+It’s incredibly easy, and you can use either fresh or canned fruit.

-Most recipes use a packet cake mix but instead we’re going to quickly make a cake mix from scratch.
-This doesn’t add much time and is much easier for anyone who doesn’t keep a ton of packet mixes in the cupboard.
+Most recipes use a packet cake mix, but instead, we’re going to make a cake mix from scratch quickly.
+This method doesn’t add much time and is much easier for anyone who doesn’t keep a ton of packet mixes in the cupboard.

-The leftovers of this cobbler are well worth keeping and make for a fantastic easy breakfast or dessert.
-Simply store in the fridge and reheat in the oven or microwave when needed.
+The leftovers of this cobbler are well worth keeping and make for a fantastic, easy breakfast or dessert.
+Just store in the fridge and reheat in the oven or microwave when needed.

-If you want to see how this tasty dessert recipe is done, then be sure to check out the video below.
+If you want to see how to do this tasty dessert recipe, then be sure to check out the video below.
 It will take you through all the steps to making a delicious peach cobbler.

 Slow Cooker Peach Cobbler